 Disadvantages of Semi-Automatic Washing Machines

-- They can take a lot of space which may be a problem for smaller houses.
+- They can take up a lot of space which may be a problem for smaller houses.

 - They require manual work, and therefore, supervision.